IGen: Scalable Data Generation for Robot Learning from Open-World Images: Introduction

-In this work, we introduce \textbf{IGen}, a novel framework that takes robotic data synthesis the extra mile by enabling scalable, diverse, and grounded visuomotor data generation from unannotated open-world images with minimal effort.
+In this work, we introduce \textbf{IGen}, a novel framework that takes robotic data synthesis the extra mile by enabling automated, grounded, and scalable visuomotor data generation from open-world images.
 It takes in-the-wild images as the sole visual input and leverages task and motion planning to automatically generate robot behaviors at scale without any human annotation.
 IGen further synthesizes large-scale visual observations and action trajectories that serve as high-quality training data for effective robot learning.

 To be more specific, IGen employs the following unified pipeline to generate visuomotor data from open-world images.
 First, \duo{rather than directly operating on unstructured 2D pixels}, IGen leverages the strong visual capabilities of large vision models (LVM) to reconstruct scenes as 3D point clouds and spatial keypoints.
-Next, it utilizes the visual understanding capabilities of vision–language models (VLM) to perform high-level task planning in 3D pixel space and transform motions into low-level control functions.
-Meanwhile, to generate robot–environment interactions, IGen uses the end-effector $SE(3)$ trajectory to perform rigid-motion–based synthesis of the scene point cloud sequence.
+Next, it utilizes the visual understanding capabilities of vision-language models (VLM) to perform high-level task planning in 3D pixel space and transform motions into low-level control functions.
+Meanwhile, to generate robot-environment interactions, IGen uses the end-effector $SE(3)$ trajectory to perform rigid-motion-based synthesis of the scene point cloud sequence.
 Finally, frame-wise rendering is applied to the entire point cloud sequence, generating action-consistent visual observations of the target manipulation task.

 We evaluate IGen along three dimensions: (1) visual fidelity, measured by the consistency between the generated visual observations and real-world perception; (2) action quality, quantified by the scores of instruction following and physics alignment of the generated action videos; and (3) policy transferability, assessed through the performance of visuomotor policies trained on generated data and evaluated on real-world tasks. \duo{Experiments reveal that IGen generates visually realistic images and physically reliable robotic behaviors that align with specific task instructions, providing high-quality data for effective robot learning.
-Notably, results demonstrate that policies trained solely on IGen-generated data--without any human-annotated demonstrations--can outperform those trained on real-world trajectories. }
+Notably, results demonstrate that policies trained solely on IGen-generated data, without any human collection, can outperform those trained on real-world trajectories. }

 In summary, our contributions are as follows:

 \begin{itemize} \item We propose an effective data generation framework that produces scalable visual-action datasets from open-world images, integrating cross-scene generalization, instruction diversity and long-horizon task applicability.